Revolutionary Girl Utena: Production

 Shortly after Saito's manga adaptation of Utena began serialization in 1996, negotiations for the broadcast of the Utena television anime were settled, and production began.
-Be-Papas served as the primary production staff for Utena, with animation production completed by the animation studio J.C.Staff.
+Be-Papas served as the primary production staff for Utena, with animation production being handled at J.C.Staff in Musashino, Tokyo.

 Ikuhara's ambitions for Utena shifted dramatically after the series commenced production.
 Believing that the series required "a unique individuality" if it was to find an audience, he abandoned his previous goal of a mass-market hit in favor of more non-commercial aspirations.
 To this end, he began to incorporate a variety of avant-garde elements into the series, such as theatrical-inspired layouts, a recurring shadow play segment that allegorically comments on the events of each episode, and the experimental choral music of composer J. A. Seazer.

 Enokido characterized the production of Utena as marked by "an agreeable sense of tension" between the members of Be-Papas.
-As the direction of the series shifted away from its original commercial focus, production became what Oguro described as a "tug-of-war" between Saito and Ikuhara, with Saito advocating for the original romantic concept for the series over Ikuhara's new, more esoteric vision.
+As the direction of the series shifted away from its original commercial focus, production became what Oguro described as a "tug-of-war" between Saito and Ikuhara, as Saito advocated for the original romantic concept for the series over Ikuhara's new, more esoteric vision.
 Ikuhara and Saito particularly quarreled over whether the series should depict the relationship between Utena and Anthy as a romance, and at one point during production did not speak to each other for a period of three months.
 Saito was initially opposed, not out of an ideological opposition to depicting a same-sex romance, but because she believed the mainstream shōjo audience the series was ostensibly attempting to court would respond poorly to anything other than a male-female romance.
 Ikuhara would conceal the extent to which he intended to present Utena and Anthy's relationship as a romance from Saito throughout production; Saito ultimately expressed support for how the series presented the relationship between the characters.

 Key individuals involved in the production of Utena beyond the membership of Be-Papas included Shingo Kaneko and Tōru Takahashi, who served under Ikuhara as assistant directors.
 Kaneko described incorporating a "cinematic sensibility" for Utena that actively incorporated twists and tricks; Takahashi was initially recruited to the project as an animator by Hasegawa, as they were attending the same vocational school, but was made a director after he expressed his aspiration to do so to Ikuhara.
 Hiroshi Nagahama was the conceptual designer for the series, designing the dueling area and the Ohtori Academy school buildings.
 Nagahama compared the design process for Utena to creating a stage set, with a focus only on what is seen by the audience.
-Background art was created by Shichirō Kobayashi, based on initial designs by Nagahama, while Mamoru Hosoda and Takuya Igarashi were among the storyboard artists for the series.
+Background art was created by Shichirō Kobayashi, based on initial designs by Nagahama, and Mamoru Hosoda and Takuya Igarashi were among the storyboard artists for the series.